|

 Evert: So between us I still call myself pedophile, because it states my form of attraction.

-Meg: Right, yeah.
+MEG: Right, yeah.

 Evert: I don’t use “girl-lover” because it is mostly used to sell child porn.
 It’s a pity that the pedophile is used to shame on other people who are not liked.
 Like sometimes in politics you hear these words or in society that opponents are called pedophile without actually being pedophiles.
 So that’s why I call it hijacked.

-Meg: And I think that’s a really great point because we do get a lot of people who are either trolling, but sometimes people who are just generally curious and say “Hey, why are we using this term, map, and not just calling them what they are, pedophiles.”
+MEG: And I think that’s a really great point because we do get a lot of people who are either trolling, but sometimes people who are just generally curious and say “Hey, why are we using this term, map, and not just calling them what they are, pedophiles.”
 And so I actually think it’s great to hear you say “Well hey, I do identify with the word pedophile because I’m a person who is attracted to prepubescent children, that would be a pedophile.

 But I don’t agree with the fact that this word is hijacked and so I’m gonna also call myself a map so that I can, and more specifically nomap, so that I can very much state to the world that I’m a non-offending minor-attracted person.
 And so I do see and I want other people to see that map is definitely this umbrella term and somebody could still identify as a pedophile and a map.